 Irrevocable Trusts

 An irrevocable trust can provide enhanced asset protection and long-term planning benefits.
-Because these trusts generally cannot be modified after they are created, they are often used when preserving assets and establishing long-term distribution strategies are primary goals.
+These trusts are much more difficult to change once created, generally requiring the consent of the beneficiaries and, in many cases, court approval under the Alabama Uniform Trust Code.
+Because of that added permanence, they are often used when preserving assets and establishing long-term distribution strategies are primary goals.

 Trusts for Children and Vulnerable Beneficiaries